sergeiledvanov/mcp-wise/README.md

 - List all recipients from your Wise account via a simple MCP resource
 - Automatically handles authentication and profile selection
 - Uses the Wise Sandbox API for development and testing
+- Available as a Docker image for easy integration

 ## Requirements

-- Python 3.12 or higher
+- Python 3.12 or higher (only if installing directly)
-- `uv` package manager
+- `uv` package manager (only if installing directly)
 - Wise API token
+- Docker (if using Docker image)

 ## Get an API token